makkus/inaugurate/README.rst

 *FORCE_CONDA*
     if set to true and run as user 'root', *inaugurate* will use 'conda' (instead of system packages).
 This doesn't have any effect if used in combination with 'sudo'

+*FORCE_SUDO*
+    if set to true and not run as user 'root' or using 'sudo', inaugurate will not run

+*FORCE_NON_SUDO*
+    if set to true and run using 'sudo', inaugurate will not run

 *SELF_DESTRUCT*
     if set to true, *inaugurate* will delete everything it installed in this run (under ``$HOME/.local/share/inaugurate``)

+*INSTALL_BASE_DIR*
+    if set, inaugurate will install under the specified directory. if not set, default install dir is ``$HOME/.local/share/inaugurate``

 *PIP_INDEX_URL*
     if set, a file ``$HOME/.pip/pip.conf`` will be created, and the provided string will be set as as ``index-url`` (only if ``pip.conf`` does not exist already)